AshMagill/Ecommerce-with-Stripe/README.md

 - John Doe
 - Jane Smith
 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for detail